Make-School-Courses/BEW-2.3-Web-Security/Lessons/Lesson12.md

 Now that we have that set up, lets install metasploit.
 [This](http://osx.metasploit.com/metasploitframework-latest.pkg) is the rolling latest version link for Mac.
 Open the installer and follow the instructions.

-Assuming your terminal profile starts from your user directory, you'll need to back out and navigate to `../../opt/metasploit-framework/msfconsole` to start the MSFC.
-After you use the root user we enabled earlier with the command `su root`, Metasploit should now be at your fingertips.
-Give it a whirl with the commands from earlier!
+Assuming your terminal profile starts from your user directory, you'll need to run `su root` && `/opt/metasploit-framework/bin/msfconsole` to start the MSFC.
+Give it a whirl!

 ### MSFVenom and Meterpreter